Learning Long Range Dependencies on Graphs via Random Walks: Neural Walker

 \section{Neural Walker}

-In this section, we propose the neural architecture operating on sequences based on random walks to obtain node and graph representations.
-The main components of the proposed NeuralWalker consist of a random walk sampler (Section~\ref{sec:walk_sampler}) and a stack of neural walker blocks with a walk encoder block and a message passing block.
-Each walk encoder block has a walk embedder, a sequence layer, and a walk aggregator (Section~\ref{sec:walk_embedder}, \ref{sec:sequence_layer}, \ref{sec:walk_aggregator}).
-A visualization of NeuralWalker's architecture can be found in Figure~\ref{fig:overview}.
+In this section, we present the architecture of our proposed NeuralWalker, which processes sequences obtained from random walks to produce both node and graph representations.
+Its components consist of a random walk sampler, described in Section~\ref{sec:walk_sampler}, and a stack of neural walker blocks, discussed in Section~\ref{sec:architecture}.
+A visualization of the architecture can be found in Figure~\ref{fig:overview}.